Traceroute

 In computing, traceroute and tracert are diagnostic command-line interface commands for displaying possible routes (paths) and transit delays of packets across an Internet Protocol (IP) network.

-The command reports the round-trip times of the packets received from each successive host (remote node) along the route to a destination.
-The sum of the mean times in each hop is a measure of the total time spent to establish the connection.
-The command aborts if all (usually three) sent packets are lost more than twice.
+The ping utility only computes the final round-trip times from the destination point, while route-tracing utilities can show more detail, such as the round-trip times of the packets received from each successive host (remote node) along the route to a destination and the sum of the mean times in each hop as a measure of the total time spent to establish the connection.

-Ping, however, only computes the final round-trip times from the destination point.

 For Internet Protocol Version 6 (IPv6), the tool sometimes has the name traceroute6 and tracert6.

 Implementations

 A command is available in many modern operating systems, generally named traceroute in Unix-like systems such as FreeBSD, macOS, and Linux and named tracert in Windows and ReactOS.

+On Linux, tracepath is a utility similar to traceroute, with the primary difference of not requiring superuser privileges.
+Tracepath is part of the iputils group that contains the package ping.

 The functionality was available graphically in macOS, but has been deprecated since the release of macOS Big Sur.

 Windows NT-based operating systems also provide PathPing, which combines the functionality of ping with that of tracert.

-The ReactOS version was developed by Ged Murphy and is licensed under the GPL.